Cozumel vs Cancun: Which Is Better in 2025?

 Cozumel vs Cancun: Hotels Comparison

-In contrast, the resorts in Cozumel are more relaxing and are either embedded into the island’s jungle landscape or are oceanfront with stunning Caribbean views.
+The majority of resorts in Cozumel are all-inclusive and are either embedded into the island’s jungle landscape or are oceanfront with stunning Caribbean views.

 As Cozumel resorts are more spread out across the island, the beach areas feel more private and are typically not as busy or as crowded as the resort areas in Cancun.